 Cooking tips for assembling these nutty coconut banana ice cream sundaes:

-Use firm, but ripe, bananas; about 1 small banana per person.
+Use firm, but ripe, bananas; about 1/2 of a large banana per person.

 Top the ice cream sundaes with lightly toasted coconut and chopped toasted macadamia nuts.

-I hope you enjoy these nutty coconut banana ice cream sundaes!
+I hope you enjoy this tropical version of Bananas Foster ice cream sundaes!
 Here’s the recipe:

-Melt the butter and brown sugar in a sauce pan over a medium heat.
+- Melt the butter and brown sugar in a saute pan over a medium heat.